umeshpawak/-Adani-Enterprises-Stock-Analysis-Dashboard-/README.md

 ## 🗃 Dataset Overview

-The dataset is structured and pre-cleaned, consisting of daily stock data for Adani Enterprises.
+The dataset is structured and cleaned, consisting of daily stock data for Adani Enterprises.

 | Column     | Description                          |
 |------------|--------------------------------------|